World Spinal Cord Injury Day takes place on 5 September, aiming to increase awareness throughout the community.

 This global day is an initiative of the International Spinal Cord Society (ISCoS) and promotes disability inclusion throughout the world.

 Society members, including the Australian and New Zealand Spinal Cord Society (ANZSCoS), will be undertaking activities to raise awareness about accessibility and reduce barriers for people with a spinal cord injury in their daily lives.

-International Spinal Cord Injury Day is held during Spinal Cord Injury Awareness Week, which is an initiative of the Australian Spinal Injury Alliance.
+World Spinal Cord Injury Day is held during Spinal Cord Injury Awareness Week, which is an initiative of the Australian Spinal Injury Alliance.